trozware/troznet/content/post/2023/sparkle.md

 ![Configuring the disk image][i6]

 Setting a background image takes a few steps.
 First, find an image you like.
 Not being graphically minded, I used a rectangle filled with a gradient and added a curved arrow that pointed from the app to the Applications folder.
 My file is a png, but I think a jpg will work fine.
-You can click this link if you want to see my sample [background image][i7].
+You can click this link if you want to see my sample [background image][i7].

 Drag the image file into your disk image.
 Don't worry about positioning it - you're about to make the file invisible.
 With Finder active, press **Shift-Command-.** to show invisible files.
 Now, rename the background image file to **.background.png**.
 The leading period makes this an invisible file, but you can see it at the moment.
 Open the View Options again and select **Picture** for the Background.
 Drag your image file into the well.
 This may show that you need to re-position the arrow, so repeat the process until you get an image that looks right.
 Then press **Shift-Command-.** again to hide invisible files.
 Re-position the visible icons to suit and adjust the size of the window to what you want to show.